 The second supporting platform for the Work Package 4 is the Roadmap Coordination Committee (RCC).
-It consists of all Work Package leaders, representatives from the European Commission (DG Sante and CHAFFEA) and external experts.
+It consists of all Work Package leaders, representatives from the European Commission DG Santé and CHAFFEA and external experts.
 The Roadmap Coordination committee meets back to back with the Governmental Board, every six months.
 The focus and aim of the RCC meetings evolve according to the process of the Joint Action.
-By organizing both platforms back to back, it ensures that the discussions with the EU MSs representatives are translated into the technical work of the work packages.
+By organizing both platforms back to back, it ensures that the discussions with the EU MS representatives are translated into the technical work of the work packages.

 The RCC allows the Work Package 4 to coordinate the integration of the Work Packages 5-10 results into the Roadmap.
-This technical platform facilitates the discussion and management of overlap among WPs, and all other technical issues arising regarding the content of the Roadmap.
-More concretely, all work packages discuss their objectives, work processes and expected results and potential synergies.
+This technical platform facilitates the discussion and management of overlaps among WPs, and all other issues arising during the JA regarding the technical content of the Roadmap.
+More concretely, all work packages discuss their objectives, work processes and expected results.
+Potential synergies between two or more work packages are identified.
 During the course and work of the WPs, a common understanding of cross-cutting and recurrent issues among the work packages is discussed.
 This also includes making links between the WP4 CCPIS results and the results of the core Work Packages 5-10.